mkdir /tftpboot

-This page describes how to install NetBSD onto the DEC DNARD, also known as the Shark.
-The DNARD is Digital Equipment Corporations reference implementation of a "Network Computer" - a graphical terminal or thin client championed by the likes of Larry Ellison, CEO of Oracle.
-Based around a 233 MHz StrongARM processor, the machine consists of a single board with graphics, sound, network built in.
+This page describes how to install NetBSD onto a DEC DNARD, also known as a Shark.
+A DNARD is the Digital Equipment Corporation reference implementation of a "Network Computer" - a graphical terminal or thin client championed by the likes of Larry Ellison (CEO of Oracle).
+Based around a 233 MHz StrongARM processor, the machine consists of a single board with graphics, sound and network built in.
 Although primarily intended as a diskless terminal that boots an operating system from a central server, it is possible to fit a 2.5" IDE hard drive and run an operating system directly from it.
-If your machine doesn't have the suitable cabling already, then you will need a regular IDE cable and an adaptor that connects both the IDE cable and power to the hard drive.
+If your machine doesn't have the suitable cables already, then you will need a regular IDE cable and an adaptor that connects both IDE and power to the hard drive.
 In the UK, a store like Maplin stocks all the required components (drive, cable and converter) for around 60GBP.
 I was unable to find a suitable bracket that would allow me to mount the drive inside the Shark - instead I used velcro pads to fix the drive on top of one of the card bays.

 At the time of writing, one of my Sharks is running NetBSD 4.0.1 and the other is running 5.99.02.
 The process for installing required an existing NetBSD machine to function as a TFTP server for the installation kernel.
 Step one, therefore, was to setup the TFTP server.
 To do this, login as root on the TFTP server and create the following directory: